stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ## Internet connection

+My internet connection is provided by Orange.
-By internet connection is provided by Starlink.
+Backup connection is provided by Starlink.